energyandcleanair/india_map/README.md

 1. Install `pre-commit`, if you haven't already
 2. [Install the git hook scripts](https://pre-commit.com/#3-install-the-git-hook-scripts)

-### Process dependencies overview
+## Implementation

-This shows the overall process flow and dependencies for the modelling.
+This shows the overall process flow for the application.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%